 „Being actively committed to sustainable development“ - this is the seventh strategic goal of the University of Stuttgart.
 It describes a common path that the university will follow with its members to make important contributions to the future sustainability of our environment and our society.

 Here at the University of Stuttgart, sustainability is addressed at all levels, from research and teaching to our own business operations and our structures.
-As a university, we aspire to become climate-neutral by 2035.Prof.
+As a university, it is our aspiration to become climate-neutral.Prof.
 Wolfram Ressel, Rector of the University of Stuttgart

 Shaping sustainability together

 Together we make an impact.
 With the first strategy dialog on the topic of sustainability, a strategy process was initiated to strengthen the sustainable development of our university in terms of visibility, networking, and impact.
 The Green Office will strengthen the network of all sustainability players, and invites all university members to work with Sustainability, Mobility, and Energy Management to put ideas for greater sustainability into practice.
 As it is very student-oriented, the Green Office is characterized by a special liveliness and dynamism.
 Here, students have the opportunity to get actively involved in projects and drive them forward.

 A selection of other activities and institutions relating to sustainable development

 At the institute level, faculty-wide, and in interdisciplinary networks, research is being conducted on topics of sustainability that enrich the sustainable development of the University of Stuttgart: topics such as sustainable construction, sustainable mobility, environmental protection, efficient energy systems, and climate impact research.